shrrosier/MELTNET/README.md

 ### Training functions
 MELTNET consists of two networks that must be trained seperately:
 1. A segmentation network that converts input geometries into a single channel labelled melt rate map (referred to as MELTNET_SEG).
 MELTNET_SEG is trained on batches of 4-channel images (64x64x4xN) by calculating a loss function against target images.
 Training is done with the *trainMELTNET_SEG* function and requires two folders containing input test cases called *training_inputs* and *validation_inputs*, as well as corresponding folders containing the groundtruth segmented images in *training_targets* and *validation_targets*.
 The train function makes use of the function *lossMELTNET_SEG* that defines the network architecture and loss function.
 2. A DAE network that converts segmented images into melt rate fields (referred to as MELTNET_DAE).
 MELTNET_DAE takes single channel segmented images as input and outputs single channel melt rate fields.
 Training is done using the function *trainMELTNET_DAE* which defines both the network architecture and the loss function.
+Loss is calculated as mean squared error versus NEMO melt rates which are stored in the *training_meltrates* and *validation_meltrates* folders.

 ### Example Usage
 Melt rate prediction can be accomplished with the function *MELTNET*.
 This repository contains examples of pretrained versions of each of the two networks that have been trained based on dividing melt rates in *N=10* classes.
 The script *testMELTNET* loads these pretrained networks, along with 100 samples from the validation set, to demonstrate how the *MELTNET* function can be used to predict ice shelf melt rates.

+**Note:** the 6 digit number after each input/output filename is unique to that NEMO experiment.
+The validation set was selected randomly from the complete set of NEMO experiments, and the first 100 members of the validation set have been uploaded to this repository for testing purposes.

 ## License